Fishing With Spices: What Are The Best Spices To Attract & Catch Fish?

 We all have been on fishing trips with our friends, and at times, it seems as if all the fish have decided they are not interested in any baits offered to them.
 These are the times to get creative and try something different.

-Try all the spices above and create a great additive or mix to groundbaits, spod mixes, PVA bags and stick mix.
+Try all the spices above and create a great additive or mix to groundbaits, spod mixes, PVA bags, and stick mixes.

 Unusual baits, such as fishing with belachan, are becoming more popular.
-Belachan can be used in various forms, such as a paste on the hook, as an addition to your groundbait, and mixing it to a boilie mix.
+Belachan can be used in various forms, such as a paste on the hook, as an addition to your groundbait, and as part of your boilie ingredients.